-What we do: Most of our time, from March to October, we spend weeding in the beds along Azalea Way, and in the Cascadia and New Zealand sections of the Pacific Connections Garden, as well as in the Winter and Woodland gardens.
+What we do: Most of our time, we spend weeding in the beds along Azalea Way and in the Pacific Connections Garden, as well as in the Winter and Woodland gardens.
 We work with very knowledgeable gardeners who appreciate our assistance in helping to keep the Arboretum looking and feeling great.

 There are also opportunities for mulching and other gardening activities, if that is where your interests lie.
 Please email Jillian Weed or call her at 206-963-0008 for more information.

 Who should join: Everyone!

 - No gardening experience?
 Not a problem.
 Staff gardeners from UW Botanic Gardens and Seattle Parks and Recreation guide our activities, and you will receive sufficient instruction to feel knowledgeable and successful on your very first session.

 - An experienced gardener?
 Your expertise will be enhanced by working with the Arboretum’s very knowledgeable horticulture staff.